AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     Client libraries when delivered to the page are prefixed with `/etc.clientlibs` and are served via a [proxy](/help/implementing/developing/introduction/clientlibs.md) to avoid exposing anything sensitive in `/apps` or `/libs`.

     Notice `venia/clientlibs/clientlib-site.min.css` and `venia/clientlibs/clientlib-site.min.js`.
-These are the compiled CSS and Javascript files derived from the `ui.frontend` module.
+These files are the compiled CSS and JavaScript files derived from the `ui.frontend` module.

 ## Client Library Inclusion with Page Templates {#client-library-inclusion-pagetemplates}